karllhughes/learn/_posts/2022-01-23-great-technical-tutorials-address-the-why-and-how.md

 Especially if you outsource technical content creation, you may struggle to [find someone who can write about the deeper lessons](https://draft.dev/learn/technical-writer-for-hire) underneath an engineering task — because they probably aren’t entrenched in the field themselves.

 Furthermore, you can’t always tell from a pitch whether a writer knows their stuff.
-You’re taking a risk when you hire a technical writer who has some freelance experience in the industry, but doesn’t spend their days writing code.
+You’re taking a risk when you hire a technical writer who has some freelance experience in the industry but doesn’t spend their days writing code.

 And that’s [the big problem we’re solving for startups](https://draft.dev/about) here at Draft.dev — writing content that’s for developers by developers.